 While no trial date has been set yet for David Nicosia new evidence surfaced during his recent court appearance at the George N. Leighton Criminal Courts Building.

-According to Assistant Cook County State’s Attorney Clarissa Palermom, a video captured the July 16 incident that showed Nicosia, who is white, hitting and spitting on Cook County Judge Arnette Hubbard, who is black.
+According to Assistant Cook County State’s Attorney Clarissa Palermom, a video captured the July 16 incident that showed Nicosia, who is white, hitting and spitting on Cook County Judge Arnette Hubbard.

 While Palermon said she has not yet viewed the video, she expects to do so soon.